combust/mleap-docs/mleap-runtime/index.md

 4. Make operations on leap frames and transformers as natural and simple as possible

-A lot of magic goes into making the API so user-friendly, but you don't have to worry about any of it unless you want to.
+A lot of magic goes into making the API user-friendly, but you don't have to worry about any of it unless you want to.

 Let's start off with some basic usage of MLeap, like creating a leap